rk2810/myBlog/content/posts/git_branching_strategy.md

 Now that you have 3 branches to keep up with, you should understand these branches.

 1. `develop` branch is your branch with the latest and greatest code.
 All the stuff you are working is on the `develop` branch.
-2. `staging` is the branch where you merge code from your `develop` branch before making it available to the world.
+2. `stage` is the branch where you merge code from your `develop` branch before making it available to the world.
 Sorta beta phase.
 3. `master` well, the master is master and it should be deployable at all times.

 ## Coding and Committing